-It also helps to realize that everyone is unique and no need for self-judgment on how to go about on the self-inquiry
+It also helps to realize that everyone is unique and no need for judgment on how to go about on the self-inquiry

 What we’re trying to inquire about so to speak is

 already here at the heart of all our experiences.
-It’s not what we have to become, it’s something we’ve to recognize that who we are.
+It’s not what we have to become, it’s something we’ve to recognize what we really are.

 We’re so obsessed with our sense perceptions that even if it’s there we overlook it.
 It’s like a whisper in a crowded market place and you have got to learn to dial into its subtlety and kind of able to tune your attention on the senses.

-Although, it's at the heart of our every experiences
+Although, it's at the heart of our every day

-and a fulfillment by itself, who we really are that we call "l" before any concept is not explainable by using words.
+experiences and a fulfillment by itself, what we really are that we call "l" before any concept is not explainable by using words.

-The simple truth of who we really are will emanate into our perception effortlessly, when we become subtler in our intentions and earnest in our desire for freedom and truth of life itself.
+The simple truth of what we really are will emanate into our perception effortlessly, when we become subtler in our intentions and earnest in our desire for freedom and truth of life itself.

 Words might help as a pointer to what is only known by being that state of inner still alertness, which is commonly known as a witnessing presence.
 Didn't I mention that it's kind of hard to put it in words?

-Who you really are is that you always address yourself as "I" before any thoughts and perceptions, who’s always aware of all your experiences and with which all objective experience is known, but which itself can not be known as an object.
+What you really are is that you always address yourself as "I" before any thoughts and perceptions, who’s always aware of all your mundane experiences and with which all objective experience is known, but which itself can not be known as an object.